MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/add-manage-eventstream-sources.md

    :::image type="content" source="./media/event-streams-source/eventstream-sources-custom-app.png" alt-text="Screenshot showing the custom app source configuration." lightbox="./media/event-streams-source/eventstream-sources-custom-app.png" :::

-3. Once the custom app is added successfully, you can view the information of the custom app such as connection string and use it in your application.
+Once the custom app is added successfully, you can view the information of the custom app such as connection string and use it in your application.

-   The endpoint that the custom app exposes is in the connection string which is an **event hub compatible connection string**.
+The endpoint that the custom app exposes is in the connection string which is an **event hub compatible connection string** and you can use it in your application to send events to your eventstream.
 An example of what the connection string looks like is provided as below:

 *`Endpoint=sb://eventstream-xxxxxxxx.servicebus.windows.net/;SharedAccessKeyName=key_xxxxxxxx;SharedAccessKey=xxxxxxxx;EntityPath=es_xxxxxxxx`*

-The connection string is an **event hub compatible connection string** and you can use it in your application to send events to your eventstream.

 :::image type="content" source="./media/add-manage-eventstream-sources/custom-app-source-completed.png" alt-text="Screenshot showing the custom app source." lightbox="./media/add-manage-eventstream-sources/custom-app-source-completed.png" :::